 In the end, no one was even seriously hurt by the 1727 earthquake, though chimneys toppled and buildings cracked.
 Some observed other changes in the natural landscape.
 Marshland that was unplantable in some spots was elevated and became useful acreage.
 Springs were altered and some wells improved in quality.

 The ministers, meanwhile, used the 1727 earthquake to inspire the recalcitrant to return to church.
 They urged the pious to rededicate themselves to living godly lives.
 Medford, Mass., like many other towns, held a day of fasting.

 One theory tied thunderstorms to earthquakes.
 The summer had been plagued by dryness and thunderstorms that brought a lot of lightning but little rain.
 Maybe that caused earthquakes.

 Boston minister Thomas Foxcroft suggested underground caverns filled with flammable vapors exploded to cause the earthquake.

-Thomas Prince, another Boston minister, conjectured the explosions underground did not force the land upward, but rather created pockets of vacuums underground into which the land collapsed.
+Thomas Prince, another Boston minister, conjectured the explosions underground did not force the land upward.
+Rather, he thought, they created pockets of vacuums underground into which the land collapsed.

 John Barnard, minister in Marblehead, Mass., pretty much got it right.
-He concluded the earth's surface shifted in response to the subterranean shocks.
-That's a fair approximation of what scientists today know about the tectonic plates that make up the earth’s shell.
+He concluded the earth’s surface shifted in response to subterranean shocks.
+That’s a fair approximation of what scientists today know about the movement of tectonic plates.

-All agreed, though, that while the mechanics of an earthquake were not understood, it definitely emanated from God.
+All agreed, though, that while the mechanics of the earthquake were not understood, it definitely emanated from God.
 And while God had not punished New Englanders with a deadly quake, he was nonetheless expressing his displeasure.